 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 23 Mobility: Goal 3 1.
-Encourage a mix of complementary neighborhood serving businesses and services in neighborhood and village centers to encourage short trips easily made by walking or bicycling. ✓ The applicant proposes to change the form district to Suburban Marketplace Corridor.
+Encourage a mix of complementary neighborhood serving businesses and services in neighborhood and village centers to encourage short trips easily made by walking or bicycling. ~ The proposal would permit a mix of complementary neighborhood serving businesses.
 24 Mobility: Goal 3 2.
 To improve mobility, and reduce vehicle miles traveled and congestion, encourage a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people with disabilities.
-Housing should be encouraged near employment centers. ✓ The proposed zoning district would permit a mixture of compatible land uses.
-The site is adjacent to an existing activity center, and near housing.
+Housing should be encouraged near employment centers.
+V The proposal would permit a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people will disabilities.
 25 Mobility: Goal 3 3.
 Evaluate developments for their ability to promote public transit and pedestrian use.
-Encourage higher density mixeduse developments that reduce the need for multiple automobile trips as a means of achieving air quality standards and providing transportation and housing choices. √ The proposed zoning district would permit higher density mixed-use development, and the site is located near Dixie Highway, a major transit corridor.
+Encourage higher density mixed- use developments that reduce the need for multiple automobile trips as a means of achieving air quality standards and providing transportation and housing choices. ~ The site is located on an existing transit corridor and the proposal would encourage higher density mixed-use developments adjacent to an existing activity center.
 26 Mobility: Goal 3 4.
 Encourage development of walkable centers to connect different modes of travel.
-Siting of these multi-modal centers shall consider the effects of the following: 4.1. nodal connections identified by Move Louisville; 4.2. impact on freight routes; 4.3. time of operation of facilities; 4.4. safety; 4.5. appropriate linkages between neighborhoods and employment; and 4.6. the potential for reducing travel times and vehicle miles traveled. ✓ The subject site is located near an existing center.
-The proposed zoning district could allow the improvement of the center to make it more walkable than it is currently.
+Siting of these multi-modal centers shall consider the effects of the following: 4.1. nodal connections identified by Move Louisville; 4.2. impact on freight routes; ✓ Transportation Planning has approved the 4.3. time of operation of facilities; 4.4. safety; 4.5. appropriate linkages between neighborhoods and employment; and 4.6. the potential for reducing travel times and vehicle miles traveled. proposal.
 27 Mobility: Goal 3 5.
-Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. √ Transportation Planning has approved the proposal.
+Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. ~ Transportation Planning has approved the proposal.
 28 Mobility: Goal 3 6.
-Ensure that those who propose new developments bear or share in rough proportionality the costs of transportation facilities and services made necessary by development. ✓ Transportation Planning has approved the proposal.
+Ensure that those who propose new developments bear or share in rough proportionality the costs of transportation facilities and services made necessary by development. ~ Transportation Planning has approved the proposal.